-No, the LGC does not require a minimum contribution from members.
-We welcome everyone to participate, regardless of their giving capacity.
+No, LGC does not require a minimum contribution from members.
+Everyone is welcome to participate, regardless of their giving capacity.
 We only ask that members contribute a gift that is meaningful to them, whether it be a monetary donation or contribution of time.

 Who gets to participate in the grant cycles?

 All LGC members who have made a donation since the end of the last grant cycle are eligible to participate in the coming grant cycle.